PierreSenellart/provsql/doc/source/user/probabilities.rst

 The interface is an ordinary recursive reachability query.
-Under ``provsql.provenance = 'absorptive'`` or ``'boolean'`` (the compiled circuit is the exact Boolean function of the lineage but only the *absorptive quotient* of the infinite recursive semiring provenance, so it lives in the same regime that already governs recursion on cyclic data; see :ref:`provsql-provenance-class`), the query rewriter
+Under ``provsql.provenance = 'absorptive'`` or ``'boolean'`` (the compiled circuit is the exact Boolean function of the provenance but only the *absorptive quotient* of the infinite recursive semiring provenance, so it lives in the same regime that already governs recursion on cyclic data; see :ref:`provsql-provenance-class`), the query rewriter